Blog

 Eyes Without a Face

-Early on in the pandemic whenever I found myself wearing my mask at the grocery store, the words to a Billy Idol tune would come to mind immediately.
+Early in the pandemic, whenever I wore my mask at the grocery store, the words to a Billy Idol tune immediately came to mind.
 Bagging my asparagus, I couldn’t help but hum “Eyes Without a Face.”

-Over the last few months, I return to that song with every store I find myself in.
-(Admittedly, I sing rather than hum, but that is beside the point).
-Although I love 80’s music and specifically that song, something else sparked that song’s words.
+Over the last few months, I have thought of that song at every store I have been to.
+(Admittedly, I sing rather than hum, which is beside the point.)
+Although I love 80s music, specifically that song, something else sparked the lyrics.

-With mask restrictions in place, maybe we are invited to a more profound way of looking at one another.
-Like most things in life, we are perhaps offered a more truthful way of seeing ourselves and others when we face limitations.
+When mask restrictions are in place, we may be invited to a more profound way of seeing one another.
+Like most things, we may be offered a more truthful way of seeing ourselves and others when we face limitations.

 They say that eyes are the window to the soul.
 Over the last 9 months, I can’t help but be struck with the eyes of others.
 The eyes that smile.
 The eyes that seem to be afraid.
 The sad eyes.
 The eyes full of joy.
-In some ways, by covering our faces, we are able to see one another more clearly.
-By forcing one another to make eye contact with each other, in this case, out of duty, we are offering one another our souls.
+In some ways, by covering our faces, we can see one another more clearly.
+By forcing one another to make eye contact, in this case, out of duty, we offer one another our souls.

 What a gift.

-Over the past year or so, the United States soul has also been exposed.
-Virtually in every facet, the strengths and weaknesses have been brought to light for the world to see.
-That said, healing and peace can only be attainable if we can be honest with this reality.
-For how can there be healing if we don’t know that there is healing to be done?
+Over the past year or so, the soul of the United States has also been exposed.
+Virtually every strength and weakness has been revealed for the world to see.
+Healing and peace can only be attainable if we are honest about this reality.
+How can there be healing if we don’t know that there is healing to be done?

 To be vulnerable as a person or a country is a scary place to be.
 That said, paradoxically, the strength that we seek is found precisely in and through our weaknesses.
 To neglect the open wounds would be to forgo the process of peace.
-At the end of the day, what we all yearn for is to see and be seen and know and be known as we are.
+At the end of the day, what we all yearn for is to see, be seen, know, and be known as we are.

 Limitations and cracks can be a grace-filled opportunity for peace.

 They say that all politics is local.
-If that is true, maybe we can begin to heal as a country when we start to hum Billy Idol together walking the grocery store’s aisles.
-As we pick out our bread and milk, we are offered an invitation to look into the eyes and thus the souls of our fellow neighbor.
+If that is true, we can begin to heal as a country when we hum Billy Idol together as we walk the grocery store aisles.
+As we pick out our bread and milk, we are invited to look into the eyes and, thus, the souls of our fellow neighbors.

 Let the healing begin.